RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

     By default, the tracking will calculate where the render border has to be by looking at the bounding box of the object.
 This is relatively quick as there are only 8 points of the bounding box (the corners) to analyse, but can appear slightly inaccurate depending on the orientation of the object.

     Turning this option off switches to a slower, more precise method, which analyses the ‘inner points’ of the object i.e. vertices if it’s a mesh, the lattice points for lattices, bones for armatures and so on, depending on the object type.
 Out of the types of objects that can be tracked, the following object types do not have any ‘inner points’ and so can’t use this precise method: Text objects and Meta objects.
 When one of these objects is tracked, the ‘Bounding Box’ option will be turned on and cannot be turned off.
-If you are using ‘Group’ tracking and have ‘Bounding Box’ turned off, then ‘inner points’ will be used on any objects in the group that support that; ones that don’t will fall back to the bounding box method.
+If you are using ‘Collection’ tracking and have ‘Bounding Box’ turned off, then ‘inner points’ will be used on any objects in the collection that support that; ones that don’t will fall back to the bounding box method.

     While this ‘inner points’ method is more precise, it is slower than the bounding box method as it has to compare every ‘inner point’ of the object, but results in a very precise calculation, creating a very tight, accurate border around the object.
-However, this could get very slow for objects with many inner points (e.g. high resolution meshes) or a group of many objects.
+However, this could get very slow for objects with many inner points (e.g. high resolution meshes) or a collection of many objects.

     The exception to the precision ‘inner points’ offers is with ‘Surface’ type objects as often their ‘inner points’ are far larger in area than the displayed surface.
 In this case, ‘Use Bounding Box’ will probably be preferable.